 Amsterdam Light Festival

 Between December and mid-January of each year, Amsterdam lights up.
 The Amsterdam Light Festival is a huge open-air light sculpture festival that decorates Amsterdam’s scenic canals.

 You can see the light sculptures both from the water as well as the land although some are specially designed to be viewed by boat only… It’s completely free to enjoy the lights, so be sure to stroll or bike along the canals at night.

 Many people don’t realize that most of the canal cruises are covered and heated, so don’t worry if you’re worried that it will be too cold to enjoy the iconic canal houses on the water.
 Many cruises even include free tea or hot chocolate as part of the cost.
 It should be noted that you can take a day time or sunset cruise along the canals.

-You might be dreaming of skating on the canals of Amsterdam, however it’s only occurred twice in the last 10 years.
-Don’t get your hopes up too high that it will get cold enough to ice skate on the canals as it’s unlikely to happen, but luckily there’s ice skating rinks around the city.
-I find that the one close to Museumplein is the most picturesque although I find the rink overly small.
+You might be dreaming of skating on the canals of Amsterdam, but it’s only occurred twice in the last 10 years.
+Don’t get your hopes up too high that it will get cold enough to ice skate on the canals as it’s unlikely to happen, but luckily there are ice skating rinks around the city.
+I find that the one close to Museumplein is the most picturesque although I find the rink small.